eallion/mastodon-embed-timeline/README.md

 // Hide preview for links.
 Default: don't hide
 hide_preview_link: false,

+// Show custom emojis available on the server.
+Default: show them
+show_emojos: true,

-// Converts Markdown symbol ">" at the beginning of a paragraph into a blockquote HTML tag (default: don't apply)
+// Converts Markdown symbol ">" at the beginning of a paragraph into a blockquote HTML tag.
+Default: don't apply
 markdown_blockquote: false,

 // Limit the text content to a maximum number of lines.
 Default: 0 (unlimited)